Aravinda Sametha Veera Raghava (soundtrack): Development

 The film was initially announced with Anirudh Ravichander as the music director in November 2017.
 However, Anirudh was opted out from the project following creative differences with the director Trivikram Srinivas, due to the failure of their previous association, Agnyaathavaasi (2018).
 Later, S. Thaman was announced as the composer for this project, in his first collaboration with Srinivas.
-It also marked Thaman's fourth collaboration with N. T. Rama Rao Jr. after Brindavanam (2010), Baadshah (2013) and Rabhasa (2014).
+It also marked Thaman's fifth collaboration with N. T. Rama Rao Jr. after Brindavanam (2010), Baadshah (2013), Ramayya Vasthavayya (2013), and Rabhasa (2014).
 Thaman stated that it is a "dream come true moment" on working with the director, further stated that "NTR and Trivikram have always been supportive and encouraging.
 So, there's a huge comfort zone with them.
 I'm really excited about working with such a combination."

 The music sessions began during May 2018, with Sirivennela Seetharama Sastry was hired as one of the primary lyricist and started recording one of the tracks with percussionist Sivamani.
 Penchal Das, was roped in to record and write two tracks while also mentoring Rao to learn the Seema dialect profoundly.
 As the story being set in Rayalaseema region, the team wanted a track with a "touch of Seema-dialect in the lyrics".
 Das, belonging to the same region, was roped by the team, as they had listened to few of their folk numbers and had in their mind, his the lyrics and vocals might bring authenticity.
 By mid-July, Thaman tweeted that the compositions for the film's soundtrack is nearing completion.
 During late-August, he started writing the film score and began working on the re-recording of the tracks in early-September 2018.
 The audio rights were of the film were purchased by Zee Music Company.